Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Introduction

-\rev{This paper extends our previous work presented in \cite{10557064}, in which we presented a short description of the proposed system for long-duration missions.
-As the extension, this paper gives a detailed description of the main onboard software modules used for localization and navigation purposes.
-In addition, we present a larger set of validation experiments, including quantitative localization and navigation results.} Thus, the main contributions of this paper are as follows:
+This paper extends our previous work presented in \cite{10557064}, in which we presented a short description of the proposed system for long-duration missions.
+As an extension, this paper gives a detailed description of the main onboard software modules used for control, localization and navigation purposes. \rev{Moreover, we present here extended field reports that show that our proposed system can perform autonomous inspection tasks in cluttered environments}, which are still a challenge in tethered UAV-UGV systems \cite{drones9060425}.
+To this end, we present a set of validation experiments, including quantitative localization and navigation results.
+Thus, the main contributions of this paper are as follows:

-\begin{enumerate} \item \rev{We present our marsupial robotic system's hardware and software design (see Fig. \ref{fig:system_proposed}), which considers a UGV tied to a UAV, based on off-the-shelf components in contrast to existing approaches in the literature.
-In our system, we use a tether that connects the UAV to the UGV.
-This tether provides the UAV with power, enabling long-term inspection missions.} \item \rev{We present the architecture of our software solution.
+\begin{enumerate} \item \revD{We present the hardware and software design of the proposed marsupial robotic system as a whole (see Figure \ref{fig:system_proposed}).
+It consists of a UGV linked to a UAV and is built using off-the-shelf components } in contrast to existing approaches in the literature \cite{oxpecter_drones7020073}.
+In our system, we use a \revD{cable} that connects the UAV to the UGV.
+This \revD{tether supplies the UAV with power}, enabling long-term inspection missions. \revD{To the best of our knowledge, this is the first system to demonstrate a continuous operation exceeding two hours.} \item We present the architecture of our software solution.
 The different software modules, developed in-house, are released as open-source.
 All the modules have been incrementally validated to reach the final goal of performing autonomous inspection missions with a tethered UAV-UGV marsupial system.
-This is a significant contribution w.r.t. \cite{10557064,dll,smartinezr2023}.} \item \rev{ We pay special emphasis on describing our internally developed localization and navigation systems.
+This is a significant contribution with respect to \cite{10557064,dll,smartinezr2023}. \item We pay special emphasis on describing our developed localization and navigation systems.
 In particular, the localization system is based on the one presented in our previous work \cite{dll}, but is adapted for the current case and for providing multi-robot localization in Section \ref{sec:localization}.
-Regarding navigation, we present a reformulation of our trajectory planner from \cite{smartinezr2023}, adapted to account for the constraints of the proposed marsupial system presented in this paper.} \end{enumerate} The contributions of the paper are validated in several field experiments, including an inspection experiment of a civil infrastructure.
+Regarding navigation, we present a reformulation of our trajectory planner from \cite{smartinezr2023}, adapted to account for the constraints of the proposed marsupial system.
+In particular, in this paper we always consider a \revD{straight} tether instead of the variable-length hanging tether approach presented in \cite{smartinezr2023}. \end{enumerate}